-J&K: National Conference leaders meet Farooq Abdullah and Omar Abdullah in Srinagar
+J&K: National Conference leaders meet Farooq, Omar Abdullah two months after their detention

-Farooq Abdullah flashed a victory sign to camerapersons as he posed with the delegation.
+Farooq Abdullah flashed a victory sign to camerapersons as he posed with the delegation outside his Srinagar home.

 A delegation of leaders from the National Conference’s Jammu unit met the party’s President Farooq Abdullah and his wife Molly Abdullah at their home in Srinagar, ANI reported.
 The 15-member delegation also met their son and party vice president Omar Abdullah at a government guest house.